Updated & Verified for 2026

 Choose Terraform if...

-You are looking for: "Open-source version control system best for enterprise teams with centralized workflows.".
+You are looking for: "Best for DevOps teams and cloud engineers managing multi-cloud infrastructure as code.".
 It serves as an excellent alternative in the market, especially given its competitive entry point of $0/mo.

 Data algorithmically verified against public vendor information for May 2026.